Skip to main content

 QuickBooks audit trail has known concerns

-QuickBooks has a documented loophole where financial information can be changed without a clear documented trail under some conditions.
+Mutable-history accounting tools allow some financial entries to be edited without an obvious trail.
 ERPClaw enforces immutable GL by constitution; cancellations create reversal entries, never edits.
 Chain-hashed audit trail and 23 invariant checks make tampering structurally detectable.

 Manual Stripe reconciliation eats hours

 QuickBooks does not natively understand Stripe processing fees, application fees, or refund splits.
-Users report 10+ hours per month manually adding fees and resolving amounts across hundreds of transactions.
-ERPClaw ships a 67-action Stripe integration with ASC 606 revenue recognition; daily auto-reconciliation removes the manual work.
+Users commonly report many hours per month manually adding fees and resolving amounts across transactions.
+ERPClaw ships a native Stripe integration with ASC 606 revenue recognition; daily auto-reconciliation removes the manual work.

 User cap is a structural ceiling

 QuickBooks Online Plus caps at 5 users.
 The next plan is Advanced.
-Reviewers describe the cap moment as BOOM, game over for the team.
+Hitting the cap forces a tier upgrade for the whole team.
 ERPClaw has no user cap, no seat-based pricing, no tier you outgrow.
 Self-hosted on your hardware, every user is free.

 Performance ceiling at SMB scale

 QuickBooks data files have a structural ceiling.
-Reviewers consistently describe the product as laggy and slow once transactions, items, or users grow past a threshold.
+Performance can degrade as transaction count, item count, or user load grows past common SMB thresholds.
 ERPClaw uses SQLite with WAL mode and indexed queries; PostgreSQL takes over for genuinely large workloads with no schema change.

 Lock-in compounds across the ecosystem